juhp/hwk/README.md

 > :warning: Please use **[Hawk](https://github.com/gelisam/hawk)**.
   While **hwk** is a hacky MVP to test how well Haskell works as text processing language, **Hawk** is a more mature tool.
 This repository is no longer maintained by Lukas Martinelli.

 <img align="right" alt="hwk" src="hwk.png" />

 **hwk** tries to demonstrate how a modern Haskell based stream manipulation tool could look like.
 It is similar to tools like **awk** or **sed**.
 `hwk` allows compact command sequences that operate on a list of strings.
-Because Haskell is lazy and has a powerful arsenal of functions, there is no need to invent another DSL and hopefully push people into using functional goodness. `hwk` also provides a method to store small functions for reuse in environment variables.
+Because Haskell is lazy and has a powerful arsenal of functions, there is no need to invent another DSL and hopefully push people into using functional goodness.

 ## Example